jaykhan-dev/nuxt-portfolio/content/blog/puppeteer.md

 There is plenty of code snippets to start you off on their **<a href="https://github.com/puppeteer/puppeteer" target="_blank">Github</a>** page.
 Here we will go over the environment you would want to start building in.

 I really suggest copying those code snippets verbatim and making sure they work on your environment.
 If they do not, you will need to make adjustments.
-For example, although I have a Windows machine, I do most of my development in the WSL2 Linux Subset, its Basically Linux inside Windows.
-But, there were issues getting dependencies to work on this system, therefore I switched all of my Pupppeteer work onto windows.
+For example, although I have a Windows machine, I do most of my development in the WSL2 Linux Subset, its basically Linux inside Windows.
+But, there were issues getting dependencies to work on this system, therefore I switched all of my Pupppeteer work onto Windows.
 That maybe something you will have to do in order to start working.

 ## The future

 As you go over the code snippets, you will notice that the possibilities are quite extraordinary.
 You are using a browser (in all the ways a real user can) via a JS script.
-The ability to automate tedious tasks,
+The ability to automate tedious tasks and retrieve information from websites that don't have their own API's.

-A Youtube video showed an example where a user created a script that would perform a tedious task simply via a puppeteer script.

 ## Continuing to Advance with Puppeteer